 What if Your Child Has Broken Their Jaw?

 If you think that your child has broken their jaw, immediately use a cold compress to minimize swelling.
-Contact your dentist emergency helpline or take your child to the hospital emergency room right away.
+Contact your emergency dental services or take your child to the hospital emergency room right away.

 Steps You Can Take to Avoid a Pediatric Dental Emergency